Facial hair in the military: United Kingdom

-The Royal Navy has always allowed beards, and since the 1850s has permitted its members to wear only a "full set" (i.e., a full beard and moustache).
-A beard or moustache may not be worn without the other and the beard must be full (i.e., cover the whole jawline) and joined to the moustache.
+The Royal Navy required all ranks to be clean-shaven until 24 June 1869, when a "full set beard" (i.e. a full beard and moustache) was finally permitted by regulations.
+This rule has been in force ever since.
+A beard or moustache may not be worn without the other, and the beard must be full (i.e., cover the whole jawline) and joined to the moustache.
 The individual must seek permission from his commanding officer to stop shaving and if, after a fortnight without shaving, it becomes clear that the individual cannot grow a proper full set, the commanding officer may order him to shave it off.
+Unlike the navy, the Royal Marines were permitted to wear moustaches in the army fashion.
+When the Royal Navy permitted beards in 1869, marines serving afloat were also permitted to wear them, although army regulations remained in force ashore.
+However, from 8 December 1869, marines were also permitted to wear beards when serving ashore.

 Until the mid-19th century, facial hair was unusual in the British Army, except for the infantry pioneers, who traditionally grew beards.
 A small minority of officers wore moustaches.
-During the 1800s, the attitude to facial hair changed as a result of the Indian and Asian Wars.
+During the late 1800s, attitudes toward facial hair changed as a result of the Indian and other Asian wars.
 Many Middle Eastern and Indian cultures associated facial hair with wisdom and power.
-As a result, facial hair, moustaches and side whiskers in particular, became increasingly common on British soldiers stationed in Asia.
-In the mid-19th century, during the Crimean War, all ranks were encouraged to grow large moustaches, and full beards during winter.
+As a result, facial hair, moustaches, and side whiskers in particular, became increasingly common on British soldiers stationed in Asia.
+In the mid-19th century, during the Crimean War, all ranks were encouraged to grow large moustaches and full beards during winter.

-After the Crimean war, regulations were introduced that forbade serving soldiers of all ranks from shaving above their top lip, in essence making moustaches compulsory for those who could grow them, although beards were later forbidden.
+After the Crimean War, regulations were introduced that forbade serving soldiers of all ranks from shaving above their top lip, essentially making moustaches compulsory for those who could grow them, although beards were later prohibited.
 This remained in place until 1916, when the regulation was abolished by an Army Order dated 6 October 1916.
 It was issued by Lieutenant-General Sir Nevil Macready, Adjutant-General to the Forces, who loathed his own moustache and immediately shaved it off.
 However, there is considerable evidence in photographs and film footage that the earlier regulations were widely ignored and that many British soldiers of all ranks were clean-shaven even before 1916.